MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 > [!NOTE]
 > All default and custom fields are shared across all projects in a collection or organization.
 There is a limit of 1024 fields that you can define for a process.

-### Custom work item types
+### Custom WITs

-The following table shows the effects when you add a custom work item type to a specific category.
+The following table shows the effects when you add a custom WIT to a specific category.

 :::row:::
    :::column span="1":::